 Regional projects and activities that have been directly supported by the GSDC include events such as Taste Great Southern, Vancouver Street Festival, Great Southern Sustainable Living Festival, Southern MTB (Albany Urban Downhill) and Albany Classic Motor Event.

-The Commission also works with the Hidden Treasures of the Great Southern group, which includes the eight northern shires of the region.
-Hidden Treasures is continuing to implement its tourism marketing plan and is further developing the Great Southern Bloom Festival.
+The Commission also works with the Great Southern Treasures group, which includes the eight northern shires of the region.
+Great Southern Treasures is continuing to implement its tourism marketing plan and is further developing the Great Southern Bloom Festival.

 The GSDC provides project officer support to local governments and community organisations engaged in strategic business and marketing planning.